Last page update: 2 June 2018

 Where have all the Feld-Hells gone?
 No, this is not the title of a nostalgic folk song that I just composed!
 It is a Frequently Asked Question: how many were built and how many still exist today?
 The total production volume is usually estimated at 14 to 15 thousand units.
 I do not know exactly where this number originated, or how valid it is.
 This is one of the reasons that I have started collecting detailed information on surviving Feld-Hell machines.
-So far, I have captured information on about 160 machines (latest update: February 2017).
+So far, I have captured information on over 170 complete and partial machines (latest update: April 2018).
 The information is captured in this database.

 If you own, or have access to, a Feld-Hell machine, please provide me with all information (preferably in the form of clear photos) on the labels ("Typenschild") of the front and back of the machine's sub-units, as well as stamps and other markings.
 I have illustrated the information that I am looking for here.
 You can contact me here.

 DATA AND INTERPRETATION